ngdh32/EnergyTest/README.md

 Database connection:
 Put it in the AWS secret manager.
 If we are using AWS RDS with read replica enabled, we can have 2 different connection string.
 One is for read/write and one is for read only so as to ease the loading.

+In MeterReadingUploadsAction.cs, may consider having in memroy dictionary so that we dont have to access to the database every line

 Questions:
 1. What is the x in the line 29 in the Meter_Reading.csv?
 Why is there a missing column?